natalieklein229/multiverse/README.md

 - [ ] matplotlib
 - [ ] tqdm
 - [ ] numpy
+- [ ] scipy
 - [ ] plotly
 - [ ] pyreadr
-- [ ] https://github.com/ThomasLastName/quality_of_life (this repo has its own dependencies, but I believe it is sufficient to run this repo with only the above packages installed; I believe "the required parts" of this repo depend only on the same 5 packages as above and the standard python library).
+- [ ] https://github.com/ThomasLastName/quality-of-life (this repo has its own dependencies, but I believe it is sufficient to run this repo with only the above packages installed; I believe "the required parts" of this repo depend only on the same 5 packages as above and the standard python library).

 If desired, the dependencies on `plotly` and `quality_of_life` could be removed.